Push (novel): Dialect/voice

 As the book progresses and Precious learns to read and write, there is a stark change in her voice, though the dialect remains the same.

 Sequel

 In 2011, Sapphire published a sequel, The Kid.
 It follows the life of Precious' son Abdul from the age of nine to 19.
-Characters Rita, Rhonda, Jermaine, Mary, and Ms. Blu Rain all appear in the novel.

-The author now lives in New York City, and is openly bisexual.

 Censorship

 In 2022, Push was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
-Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria:
+Many of the books were removed because they were considered to contain pornographic material according to a new law.